 There are caipirinhas and beer for really reasonable prices, since in this area the party is more popular.
 Many other types of drinks can be easily found at the place.

 In the tents of food they have street food, like the famous ‘espetinho’, really typical in the city.
-Can be meat, chicken or sausage, made like a barbecue
+It can be of meat, chicken or sausage, and it’s made like a barbecue

 SAMBA AND MUCH MORE

 The samba starts around 8 pm and the group plays until midnight.
 After that the party goes on in different rhythms until 2 am in the morning.